 Next, a chance to put our feet into the cold Indian Ocean at Lancelin Beach.

-Nambung is an aboriginal name.The Government of Western Australia recognize and acknowledge Yued people as the traditional custodians of Nambung National Park.
+Nambung is an aboriginal name.The Government of Western Australia recognizes and acknowledges Yued people as the traditional custodians of Nambung National Park.

 These calcium carbonate pinnacles are said to be over 30,000 years old.
 They are the result of coastal and wind erosion.